siya2436/NYU-Data-Bootcamp-Final/README.md

 As with other models in this project, a classification threshold is applied to convert predicted probabilities into binary outcomes.
 Using a threshold of 0.5, the GC classifier’s performance is evaluated alongside previously implemented models.

 #### 6. Results and Interpretation
+Model performance is evaluated using recall, precision, F1-score, and accuracy, with particular emphasis on minority-class (diabetes) detection due to the imbalanced nature of the dataset.

+The MLP model with a lowered classification threshold of 0.35 achieves a recall of 0.46 and a precision of 0.47, resulting in an F1-score of 0.46 and an accuracy of 0.83.
+This indicates a relatively balanced performance, with good overall accuracy but only moderate ability to identify diabetic cases.

+The class-weighted Random Forest strongly prioritizes sensitivity to diabetes.
+It achieves the highest recall among all models at 0.76, meaning it successfully identifies most diabetic individuals.
+However, this comes at a significant cost to precision, which drops to 0.34, indicating a high rate of false positives.
+As a result, overall accuracy is reduced to 0.73, despite a slightly higher F1-score of 0.47.

+The Glivenko–Cantelli (GC) classifier offers a middle ground between these two approaches.
+It achieves a recall of 0.52 and a precision of 0.41, yielding an F1-score of 0.46 and an accuracy of 0.81.
+Compared to the Random Forest, the GC model sacrifices some recall but substantially improves precision.
+Compared to the MLP, it improves recall while maintaining competitive accuracy, without requiring threshold tuning.

+Overall, no single model dominates across all metrics.
+Instead, each model reflects a different trade-off between sensitivity, specificity, and overall predictive stability.

+#### 7. Key Insights and Interpretation
+First, class imbalance fundamentally shapes model behavior.
+Models that optimize for recall, such as the Random Forest, can substantially increase detection of diabetic cases but inevitably introduce many false positives.
+This highlights the limitation of relying on a single metric when evaluating medical classifiers.

+Second, model complexity does not guarantee superior performance.
+Despite its simplicity, the MLP performs comparably to more advanced methods when threshold tuning is applied.
+Similarly, the GC classifier—despite avoiding parametric assumptions and iterative optimization—achieves performance on par with neural and ensemble models.

+Third, interpretability and performance need not be mutually exclusive.
+While the Random Forest and MLP provide limited insight into feature-level contributions, the GC classifier maintains a transparent structure that allows each prediction to be decomposed into individual feature effects, while still achieving competitive recall, precision, and accuracy.

+Finally, the results emphasize that the definition of “better” depends on the application context.
+In aggressive screening settings, maximizing recall may be preferred.
+In settings where false positives carry meaningful costs, a more balanced approach may be more appropriate.

+#### 8. Conclusion
+This project compared multiple machine learning and probabilistic approaches for predicting diabetes using large-scale health survey data.
+The results show that while ensemble methods such as Random Forest can achieve high sensitivity, they do so at the expense of precision and overall accuracy.
+Neural network models offer flexibility and strong accuracy but require threshold tuning and provide limited interpretability.

+The Glivenko–Cantelli classifier demonstrates that a theory-driven, non-parametric approach can achieve competitive predictive performance while maintaining transparency and stability.
+Rather than outperforming all alternatives on a single metric, the GC model offers a balanced trade-off between recall and precision, along with the added benefit of clear, feature-level explanations.

+Overall, the findings suggest that effective diabetes prediction is not solely a question of choosing the most complex model, but of selecting an approach that aligns with the intended use case, evaluation priorities, and interpretability requirements.

+#### Reference
+Kaggle Dataset: Diabetes Health Indicators Dataset, https://www.kaggle.com/datasets/alexteboul/diabetes-health-indicators-dataset?resource=download